Presidential Executive Office

+The Presidential Executive Office or Presidential Administration, is the executive office of the President of Russia.
+It was created by a decree of Boris Yeltsin on 19 July 1991 as an institution supporting the activity of the president and the vice-president.

 Part of the offices of the Presidential Executive Office are located in an Art Nouveau building at Moscow's 8 Staraya Square (next to the former seat of the Central Committee of the Communist Party of the Soviet Union).

-The Presidential Executive Office, Russia (abbr.
-PEO, Russia) or the Presidential Administration of the Russian Federation (Администрация Президента Российской Федерации; abbr. АП РФ, AP RF), or PARF, is the executive office of the president of Russia created by a decree of Boris Yeltsin on 19 July 1991 as an institution supporting the activity of the president (then Yeltsin) and the vice-president (then Aleksandr Rutskoy, in 1993 the position was abolished) of Russian SFSR (now Russian Federation), as well as deliberative bodies attached to the president, including the Security Council.

 The chief of staff of the Presidential Executive Office, his deputies, heads of main directorates and services and their deputies are appointed by the president of Russia and do not need to be approved by any other government body.
 Other staff are appointed by the chief of staff of the Presidential Executive Office.

 History

 The Constitution of Russia states that the president of Russia forms the Presidential Administration.

 On 2 October 1996, Boris Yeltsin signed a decree approving the Regulations of Presidential Administration of Russia.

 On 25 March 2004, Vladimir Putin undertook a major reorganisation of this institution by a decree.
 Only two deputy chiefs remained out of seven.
 The Press Office and the Information Office were merged into the Press and Information Office, and the Pardon Directorate and the Citizenship Directorate were merged into the Directorate for Protecting Citizens' Constitutional Rights.
 The Personnel Directorate and the State Decorations Directorate were merged into the Personnel and State Decorations Directorate, the Protocol Directorate and the Organisation Directorate were merged into the Protocol and Organization Directorate.
 The Territorial Directorate was included in the Domestic Policy Directorate.
 The Economic Directorate was abolished, while the Civil Service Directorate was created.

 The Presidential Executive Office of Russia is situated in Moscow, where it holds offices in several buildings in Kitay-gorod and inside the Kremlin.